The foreign press have recently picked up on a new ‘craze’ in Japan: cosmetic dentistry for yaeba, or, as I like to call them, fangs.

 True, the teeth in the Yayoi skull are straight and well-spaced— but it’s noticeably narrower, setting the trend from then on.

-In the West we say “Man cannot live on bread alone,” but in Asia the semi-mystical importance given to rice means that many believe one could get by without much else.
-(This is disproven by cases of beri-beri in soldiers.)
-The high value given to rice is probably because its cultivation caused a population explosion and it sustained people who lacked much variety in their diet.
-Yet rice is not terribly nutritious, despite being a good source of energy.
-It is superior to wheat in that it is hypo-allergenic (an allergy to wheat is known as celiac disease) and it also has less phytic acid.
+In the West we say “Man cannot live on bread alone.”
+In Japan, the semi-mystical importance given to rice means that many believe it’s possible to get by without much else.
+(Disproved by cases of beri-beri in soldiers fed only white rice.)
+The high value given to rice is probably because its cultivation caused a population explosion and it provided easy calories.
+But rice is not terribly nutritious.
+It is superior to wheat in that it is hypo-allergenic (whereas those with celiac disease cannot eat wheat) and it also has less phytic acid.
 White rice has even less, but lacks the vital B vitamins from the husk.
 Consuming most of your calories from rice and not enough foods rich in vitamin D, A, K2 and minerals such as calcium, magnesium, iron, phosphorus etc, leaves you wide open to nutritional deficiencies— and yes, bad teeth.

 You might ask why this is not common knowledge.
 I have no idea, particularly when research into the role of diet in dental health was conducted as early as the beginning of the 1900s by Weston A. Price, an American dentist who traveled the globe to find the secret to perfect teeth, and Sir Edward Mellanby, a doctor who uncovered the link between vitamin D and dental/bone health, both of whom had success with diets containing cod liver oil (high in vitamin D and A) in treating dental cavities.
 Price’s life work took him to Scotland, Australia, Switzerland, New Zealand, Peru, Eskimo tribes in Canada, Amazonian Indians and tribesman in Africa.